Prepare an Extension for Store

 file to the root folder of your extension

-- With each change, provide clear and descriptive information around the latest update, providing a title as a h2 header followed by a date timestamp YYYY-MM-DD
+With each modification, provide clear and descriptive details regarding the latest update, accompanied by a title formatted as an h2 header followed by

 -